cianhwang/cianhwang.github.io/Network Enbedding & Interpretable Decision Sets.md

 3. Regulation: l2-norm of parameters.

 Optimization: use BP method to update the parameters.
 (CAUTION: How to get the derivatives?
 Worth learning!
-Especially the transformation in Eq.(9), from sigma(...) to tr(Y^T (D-S) Y)
+Especially the transformation in Eq.(9), from sigma(...) to tr(Y^T (D-S) Y)\

+Using sigmoid function to maintain non-linear structure; 4 layers, so do not need to worry about gradient vanishment?

 ### Properties
 * Incremental learning? easy to adjust when new vertexs being add to the network.